jspm/jspm.org/docs/guide.md

 jspm install lodash @babel/core
 ```

-This will populate the dependencies in `package.json` and also generate a `jspm.json` lockfile.
+This populates the dependencies in `package.json` and will also generate a `jspm.json` lockfile.

-_Both of these files are used by the jspm resolver - they should not be removed._

 > Installs have been heavily optimized for performance, and include support for `install --offline` and `install --prefer-offline`.